mumuxi15/mumuxi15.github.io/_posts/2018-06-18-rainforest.md

   - Commonly appeared: primary, agriculture, road, water, cultivation, habitation, bare ground
   - Rare: conventional mine,  selective logging, artisanal mine,  blooming, slash burn, blow down

-*Hint: artisanal mine is another word for illegal mine*
+*Note: artisanal mine is another word for illegal mine*

-The aim is to generate labels for any given satellite images and find those labeled artisanal mine.
+The aim is to generate labels for any given satellite image and to identify illegal mines.

 #### Build a Neural Network Model

 ------

-I first started with a basic convolutional neural network model (CNN) with the original dataset (without any pre-process).
-CNN composes of multiple non-linear transformation layers and extract high-level features from data.
-However, even after 10 hours' training, the model failed to predict any rare land use labels, meaning the CNN model is underfit.
-So how can the model be improved to recognize image patterns of those with more challenging labels ?
+I first started with a basic convolutional neural network model (CNN) with the original dataset (without any pre-processing).
+CNN comprises multiple non-linear transformation layers and extracts high-level features from data.
+However, even after 10 hours of training, the model failed to predict any rare land use labels, meaning the CNN model is underfit.
+The challenge then posed: how could the model be improved to classify more challenging labels?

-Therefore, I tackle the problem in two different ways: input and model structure.
+Therefore, I tackled the problem in two different ways: input and model structure.

 - **Improve input image quality**